 The Celtics say that the holly tree stands for style, dignity and grace in the midst of great challenge.

 When I think of my apartment on Holly Tree Court, I no longer see adversity and dejection.
 I see restoration and beauty.
 In my darkest hour, God was there forging a path to the light.
 In my most hopeless moment, He was there working out my greatest hope.
-I would not be the woman I am today if He hadn’t revealed the style, dignity and grace in me that year.
+I would not be the woman I am today if He hadn’t revealed the style, dignity, and grace within me that year.
+It’s because of this moment in my life and the impact it still has on me today that I chose this to be the name of my blog – The Holly Tree.